Section 1. Members

 Should the office of Past President become vacant due to resignation, death or long-term incapacitation, the most recent of the three Past-Past President available and willing to accept the position shall assume the office of Past President.
 If no Past President is available or willing to serve, the Board of Governors shall appoint one of their Elected Members to serve as Past President.
 Such service shall not affect their membership on the Board of Governors except as to having only one vote on all matters.

 Should the office of President Elect become vacant due to resignation, death or long-term incapacitation, the Board of Governors shall call for a new election.
 The Nominations Committee shall provide a new slate of candidates within 20 days of the call, the ballot shall be distributed within 10 days after the slate is presented, and the voting shall conclude 21 days after the ballot is distributed.

 Section 9.4: Other Officers

-Vacancies in all other offices shall be filled by appointment by the President.
-The appointee shall serve until either the next regular election for that office, if that election is within six month of the office becoming vacant, or until a special election is held to fill the position.
+Vacancies in all other offices shall be filled by appointment by the President, with consent from the Board of Governors.
+The appointee shall serve until either the next regular election for that office, if that election is within six months of the office becoming vacant, or until a special election is held to fill the position.
 If a special election is required, the Nominations Committee shall produce a new list of candidates for the office within 30 days of the office becoming vacant.

 Section 10.
 Bursar